joealden/corum-client/README.md

 (Not perfect, reference only so objects + arrays can be mutated, use [`Object.freeze`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) (for both objects and arrays) or something like [Immutable.js](http://facebook.github.io/immutable-js/))

-As well as the built in functionality modern JavaScript gives us, I am planning to make use of the functional library [Ramda](http://ramdajs.com/).
-This library adds many useful helper functions that I would have to otherwise write myself, such as [R.compose](http://ramdajs.com/docs/#compose), [R.merge](http://ramdajs.com/docs/#merge), [R.memoize](http://ramdajs.com/docs/#memoize) etc.
-Unlike other utility libraries like [Lodash](https://lodash.com/), Ramda conforms to functional programming ideas (For example, some Lodash functions mutate instead of returning such as [_.remove](https://lodash.com/docs/4.17.4#remove)), and provides nice extras like auto-currying etc.

 #### Real Time Data Processing
 I will implement real time search functionality for the navigation, as well as possibly real time sub-forum updates like updating the current amount of votes updates without a page refresh.